 - Discuss unplanned modifications

-The project outputs will be available in the coming months.
-Please email Dr. Vandana Sharma firstname.lastname@example.org for more information.
+Please email Dr. Vandana Sharma email@example.com for more information.